 I stopped running some years ago, but now I decided to start running again.
 So I searched the internet on running and found some articles talking about the right breathing.
 I had many questions, for example, is it better to start running with an open mouth or a closed one?
+What is over breathing?

 I have been practicing yoga for years and some of the yoga techniques I never understood.
 For example, why should it be helpful to hold the breath for some time?
 Why is my yoga teacher always telling me to close my mouth?
 I became more and more interested in the topic.
 And I read a lot of books on breathing and tried some breathing exercises.

 While I was reading more and more about the importance of breathing the right way, my whole belief system around this topic changed!